RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 | **WARNING: This section is likely out of date and might need to be re-written. |
 | -- |

-- Currently we use reCAPTCHA v2, which validates users based on the "I'm not a robot" checkbox.
+- Currently, we use reCAPTCHA v2, which validates users based on the "I'm not a robot" checkbox.

 - To develop with reCAPTCHA v2 locally, for testing new user signups and edits that require a user to prove they are human, you will need to [sign up for a reCAPTCHA API key pair](https://www.google.com/recaptcha/admin#list) from Google Developers (Google account required): `https://developers.google.com/recaptcha/docs/display`